alist-org/docs/docs/guide/drivers/aliyundrive_open.md

     - The number of times and time mentioned above are dynamic~
     - New optimization: **will only refresh the token when the request finds that the token is expired, update restart editing if the token is still valid will not refresh.**
 5. Online playback video reminder: **`ExceedCapacityForbidden`** error, the capacity exceeds restrictions, implements restrictions, needs to be expanded or deleted unnecessary file saving space to save space,[View details](#four、)
+6.  <i class="fa-solid fa-seal-exclamation fa-beat" style="color: #ff0000;"></i> **==Do not share the Alibaba cloud disk publicly, and the account is prohibited from being accessed by multiple IPs.
+If the account is frozen after sharing, you will be responsible for the consequences== <i class="fa-solid fa-seal-exclamation fa-beat" style="color: #ff0000;"></i>  After adding storage, please set up meta information and other measures in time to prevent the account from being frozen by {other people/crawlers} malicious [access/sharing]，Other cloud disks also need to be prevented from being frozen/banned**

 :::